openbaton/docs/docs/nfvo-how-to-use-gui.md

 ![VNF Descriptor Information][VNFDescriptorInformation]

-At the bottom of the page you can see the Virtual Deployment Unit (VDU) tab and if you click on the **id** of the VDU you can see the details of it
+At the bottom of the page you can see the Virtual Deployment Unit (VDU) tab and if you click on the **id** of the VDU you can see the details of it.
+Here you can also start stop VNFC Instances with button.

 ![VDU Information][VDUInformation]